Carr describes it thus:

 Carr, of course, has a particular view on all this which is cautionary and even faintly dystopic and we could, I am sure, find many commentators who would present a different picture – perhaps even of a utopia in which most work is done by machines and we are free to pursue our interests.
-Marx would be salivating that his picture of man freed from his chains might finally arrive (after a mammoth, almost Biblical final struggle!) to a point of universal liberation of the spirit (he was Hegelian in the end!).
+Marx would be salivating that his picture of people freed from their chains might finally arrive (after a mammoth, almost Biblical final struggle!) to a point of universal liberation of the spirit (he was Hegelian in the end!)

 The barebones of the stats are pretty indisputable.
 Labour is increasingly being done by machines and the issue that remains is whether this becomes something that means people will thrive or become ever-more redundant and lethargic.